Important information about the Coronavirus (COVID-19)

 In line with the latest Government update, Firs Dental & Firs Premier, will remain open and all appointments will still go ahead as planned.
 We have taken every possible measure to ensure your safety and are confident in providing all our patients an excellent service in a safe environment as we are fully equipped with all PPE.
 Please continue to wear your mask when attending the practice.

-NEW UPDATE: We are now seeing any NHS adult or child patient who were due an examination in March - May 2020 ONLY.
-Please email or call the practice to book your catch up appointment if it was cancelled over these two months last year.
+NEW UPDATE: We are now seeing any NHS adult or child patient who were due an examination in March - July 2020 ONLY.
+Please email or call the practice to book your catch up appointment if it was cancelled over these months last year.

 Dear Patients of Firs Dental & Firs Premier